 The mountain bike events for the Gold Coast 2018 Commonwealth Games (GC2018) will be held in the Nerang National Park with the start and finish located at the Gold Coast Cycle Centre.
 The project included a new mountain bike trail in the Nerang National Park as well as refurbishment works at the Gold Coast Cycle Centre.

 Gold Coast Cycle Centre refurbishment

-The Gold Coast Cycle Centre upgrades were completed in early July 2016.
-The project has delivered upgrades to the clubhouse, improvements to car parking facilities and visitor access, a new amenities block and a new spectator viewing platform that overlooks the existing outdoor velodrome.
+The Gold Coast Cycle Centre upgrades were completed in early July 2016 and included upgrades to the clubhouse, improvements to car parking facilities and visitor access, a new amenities block and a new spectator viewing platform that overlooks the existing outdoor velodrome.

 Gold Coast Cycle Centre site plan